gaelcolas/Sampler/README.md

 The `build.ps1` is the _entry point_ to invoke any task or a list of build tasks (workflow), leveraging the [`Invoke-Build`](https://www.powershellgallery.com/packages/InvokeBuild/) task runner.

-But we don't assume your environment has the required PowerShell module, the `bootstrap` is done by `build.ps1`, and then resolves the dependencies listed in `RequiredModules.ps1` using `PSDepend`.
+But we don't assume your environment has the required PowerShell modules, so the `bootstrap` is done by `build.ps1`, and can resolves the dependencies listed in `RequiredModules.ps1` using `PSDepend`.

 Invoking `build.ps1` with the `-ResolveDependency` parameter will prepare your environment like so: